-#1: Read the Book
+Read the Book

 Skills: Reading and listening comprehension

 Each Elf on the Shelf comes with a book that explains the tradition, as well as how to treat the elf and what to do to prepare for Christmas.
 On the first day, take the time to introduce your elf, give it a name, and learn about why it is in your home.
-If your elf is a returning visitor, it’s still important to read the book and refresh your little ones' memory of the importance of good behavior during the next few weeks.
+If your elf is a returning visitor, it’s still important to read the book and refresh your little one’s memory of the importance of good behavior during the next few weeks.

 Reading to your children is one of the best ways to stimulate reading and listening comprehension skills at an early age.
 When you are finished reading the story, ask your children about the book and what they learned.

 Start a Christmas Countdown

 Skill: Math and number recognition

 You can purchase a small calendar at a major retailer or make one yourself.
 Have your children count from the beginning of December to the current date.
 You may find that by Christmas, your kids can count to 25 (if they don’t already).
-This activity works on basic number recognition and math skills.

-#3: Spell Your Name
+Spell Your Name

 Skills: Spelling, letter recognition, and word recognition

 Our elf, Alfie, arrived with letters and spelled his name.
 He also brought the letters for my daughter’s name, along with a few extras.
 When my daughter found him, she immediately began sorting through the letters to spell her name.

 Once she was done, she was so thrilled that she continued working with the letters until she spelled Alfie.
-I didn’t even have to prompt her.
 She had recognized how the elf’s name was spelled, mixed up the letters, and arranged them herself.

-Not all children will be able to spell out their names alone, but you can always take a few minutes to work with your child.
-My youngest recognizes most letters and feels so excited to see her name spelled out for her.
-Then, we practice saying the letters in order so that she gets used to spelling her name aloud.
+Not all children will be able to spell out their names alone, but this gift from the elf will present a prime opportunity to work with your child.
+My youngest recognized most letters and felt so excited to see her name spelled out for her.
+We practiced saying the letters in order so that she could get used to spelling her name aloud.

-#4: Write a Letter to Santa
+Write a Letter to Santa

 Skills: Motor development and writing

-#5: Make “Christmas Cookies”
+Make “Christmas Cookies”

 Skills: Motor and sensory development

-First, set your Elf up with a jar of Play-doh or other craft dough, a rolling pin, and some cookie cutters.
+First, set your elf up with a jar of Play-doh or other craft dough, a rolling pin, and some cookie cutters.
 Then, have your children form shapes in the dough.
 Encourage them use the cookie cutters to create shapes as well.
-Doing so is a great way for little ones to practice motor development and recognizing how shapes create objects.
+Doing so is a great way for little ones to practice motor development and recognize how shapes create objects.

-Mom tip: If you’re worried about the mess, take a 9 x13 baking pan and place the dough inside.
+Mom tip: If you’re worried about the mess, take a 9x13 baking pan and place the dough inside.
 That typically keeps most of the mess contained.